anujasalvi/Portfolio/final_proj_p2.md

       <li><b><u>Visual 2:</u></b>
       <br>
         <b>Column chart of severe stress levels in general population vs graduate students</b><br>
         In this visual I wanted to show "how graduate students are different?" to the general population when it comes to stress and anxiety.
-Hence this column chart visualizes this vast difference between the two.<br>
+Hence this column chart visualizes this vast difference between the two.<br><br>
         <img src="2.2.jpeg" alt="Sketch 2" width="400">
       </li>
       <br>